Around the Rezzie

 Today the village lies on a popular tourist route and, thankfully for us, boasts a couple of pubs.
 We opted for The Derwent Arms where we ordered hot drinks before the alcoholic ones.
 The landlord in The Derwent Arms was newly arrived and very hospitable.
 It was all very pleasant and harder to get the legs to lift me out of a comfy chair than I’d have wished.

-On the way out of the village we passed ‘The Baa’, the second pub which is attached to the YHA.
-It wouldn’t have been any good to us however as it doesn’t open until 4 pm.
+On the way out of the village we passed ‘The Baa’, the second pub in the village, attached to the YHA.
+Formally known as Low House, it dates to around 1600 and was once a coaching inn.
+It has served as the home for a local MP, as the Miners Arms inn, and as a tearoom and shop before opening, in 1933, as a 40-bed hostel.
+As intriguing as it sounds it would have been no good to us as it doesn’t open until 4 pm.

 It’s only a mile from the village to the Derwent Reservoir’s dam wall.
 Unfortunately, over half of that distance is on the B6278, a popular, fast-moving route between the A68 and Weardale.
 Being winding, relatively narrow and with no footpath means that it can be a bit stressful for walkers; it was a relief to reach the reservoir access road after about three-quarters of a mile.